Temba, South Africa: History

 The arrival of Europeans in the late 19th century created demarcated traditional area's with tribal foundations.
-The group area's act of 1913 also limited the expansion of the area.
+The Land Act of 1913 also limited the expansion of the area.

-The Amandebele-A-Lebelo were used to farming and grazing cattle on extensive pieces of land and soon they had too little to provide for the lively hoods of their people in the space of growing populations wherein they couldn't expand on their territorial vicinity.
+The Amandebele-A-Moletlane were used to farming and grazing cattle on extensive pieces of land and soon they had too little to provide for the lively hoods of their people in the space of growing populations wherein they couldn't expand on their territorial vicinity.

 In the 1940s, the Transvaal brought people in trucks from Orlando, Klipsruit and Lady Selbourne and a town of Sofasonke emerged.
 Sofasonke is Nguni for "We shall die together".
 The chief of the Kekana was requested by the Transvaal Government to allow the people to use their schools, churches and facilities.

 In the 1950s the tent town was developed into a space of permanent structures.
 Furthermore, tribal authorities, the state, and private businessmen invested money in a grand plan to house large numbers of migrant workers.
 This new development was seen as a new glimmer of hope.
 It was subsequently renamed to the Nguni name place of hope Temba.

-In the 1940s, the area fell under the Bophuthatswana homeland government.
+In the mid 1970s, the area fell under the Bophuthatswana homeland government.
 The territory of Temba formed part of the North Eastern block of the Bophuthatswana which was the most densely populated part of the entire province.
 The reason why Temba formed part of Bophuthatswana is due to the fact that the majority of the people in the area were Tswana speaking people of the Bakwena and the Bakgatla clans.